CephalofairGames/gloomhaven2e-faq/index.md

 **Mud Eruption (2, top) - Can I create an obstacle tile in the same hex as a flying enemy, if I did not push them?** No; obstacles may not be placed in occupied hexes.

 **Sentient Growth (2, top) - Can I use this just to heal allies without attacking?** No; a red hex attack ability must be performed, in order to perform any subsequent abilities referencing the attack pattern.

+**Clear the Way (3, top) - Can I just use this to relocate an obstacle, without making an attack?** Yes, if you relocate it to a hex that is not adjacent to any enemies.
+However, if you move the obstacle adjacent to one or more enemies, you must attack one or more of them due to the 'voluntary ability' rule in GH2e.

 **Brutal Momentum (7, bot) - Do I get both the Move 3 and the attack bonus at the start of my next four turns, or just the move?** You get both at the start of your next four turns.